aggregat4/dendriform/README.md

 ## TODOs

+1. BUG: Adding a note seems to work, but when splitting a node with a note, the note get's put on the new sibling instead of staying on the old one.
+That seems wrong?
+1. BUG: when text has markup I lose focus after typing one additional character
+1. BUG: Undo is broken
+1. IMPROVEMENT: When joining a test replicaset with a new browser it connects to the server and syncs events but between the notice that we are trying to connect to the server disappearing and the tree to appear there is a period of blank nothingness that could be quite disorienting when it then suddenly pops in.
+Optimally we would have some activity indicator showing that stuff is happening
 1. TODO: try to migrate the tree component to shadow DOM with an import of the shared styles and by moving tree.css into the component.
 1. Extend tizzy to include the ability to "describe", meaning to add structure to tests so that you can have like a global context but still individually described test steps that are documented
 ```